etwinn/etwinn.github.io/_pages/about.md

 </div>
 <div>
   <h3> Shape statistics, statistical topology. </h3>
-  <p> What if the data we want to analyze is not a vector, but a set of shapes?
+  <p style="margin-bottom:1cm;"> What if the data we want to analyze is not a vector, but a set of shapes?
 As imaging technology improves in two and three dimensions, I seek to develop and adapt tools from statistics and machine learning to handle shapes. </p>
 </div>
 </div>